Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 <details>
 <summary>Solution</summary>

-The tasks gives an idea on how to use SSH certificate to authenticate to a remote server and ADCS Attack.
+The tasks gives an idea on how to use SSH certificate to authenticate to a remote server.

 Alabaster introduces his gleaming Azure server at ssh-server-vm.santaworkshopgeeseislands.org.
 Inspired by ChatNPT's ingenious suggestion to upgrade using SSH certificates, Alabaster is eager to share the magic.

 ${\color{green}"Generate a certificate," he suggests, "use the monitor account to access the host, and let me know if my TODO list is within reach."}$

 1. Let's create a SSH certificate from the machine which would use to access the server.